-These chickpea flour wraps are a delicious gluten-free alternative to traditional wraps or tortillas.
-They’re also grain-free and vegan.
-Stuff them with your favorite fillings, roll them up, and enjoy them for a nutritious breakfast, lunch, or snack.
+These chickpea flour tortillas are a delicious gluten-free alternative to traditional wraps or tortillas.
+They’re also grain free and vegan.
+Stuff these chickpea flour wraps with your favorite fillings, roll them up, and enjoy them for a nutritious breakfast, lunch, or snack.

 Main ingredients and substitutions

-Chickpea flour (also known as garbanzo bean flour) is a gluten-free flour that works perfectly in these homemade stovetop wraps.
+Chickpea flour (also known as garbanzo bean flour) is a gluten-free flour that works perfectly in these homemade, stovetop tortillas.
 If you have trouble finding chickpea flour at your local grocery store then it’s pretty easy to find online instead.

-I like to season the wrap batter with a pinch of salt, garlic powder, and oregano when I’m serving these wraps with savory fillings.
+I like to season the tortilla batter with a pinch of salt, garlic powder, and oregano when I’m serving them with savory fillings.
 If I’m planning on using sweet fillings then I skip the garlic and oregano and substitute a pinch of cinnamon instead.

 How to make them

-These wraps are quick and easy to prepare.
-They’re made on the stovetop using a large nonstick frying pan.
-This recipe makes a single serving but you can scale the recipe up to make as many wraps as you like.
+This recipe is quick and easy to make.
+These tortillas are made on the stovetop using a large nonstick frying pan.
+This recipe makes a single serving but you can scale the recipe up to make as many as you like.